 |Disabling autocomplete can have unintended consequences.
 Removing the option to store passwords in the browser may cause some users to choose passwords that are easier to memorise (and so weaker).|

 Detect unsupported browsers

-Caplin Trader and the Caplin FX Professional support Microsoft Internet Explorer 11, Microsoft Edge, Google Chrome and Mozilla Firefox.
+Caplin Trader and the Caplin FX Professional support Microsoft Internet Explorer 11, Google Chrome and Mozilla Firefox.
 In production, restricting access for unsupported browsers and/or displaying a disclaimer during login is something you should consider.

 Browser detection can be useful because:

 You can display a warning dialogue to users on untested browsers (e.g. Safari) to indicate that the application is not tested against current browser

 You could redirect the user somewhere or prevent access, if you detect that they are using a significantly old version of Internet Explorer

 This can also prevent users from seeing the application load with errors or bad-styling

 Can potentially save support time and cost when investigating issues seen by users who are using browser versions you do not wish to support

 Feature detection: instead of checking for specific browser versions, check to see if the features that your app requires are there (e.g. websockets)